DataDog/datadog-ci/src/commands/react-native/README.md

 ### `codepush`

-This command uploads your JavaScript source maps and their corresponding bundle file to Datadog after an AppCenter Codepush build.
+This command uploads your JavaScript source maps and their corresponding bundle file to Datadog after an AppCenter CodePush build.

-To upload the source maps for an iOS app called "AppNameiOS" inside the "Company" organisation after a build for the "Staging" deployment, run:
+To upload the source maps for an iOS app called "AppNameiOS" inside the "Company" organization after a build for the "Staging" deployment, run:

 ```bash
 datadog-ci react-native codepush --platform ios --service com.company.app --bundle ./build/main.jsbundle --sourcemap ./build/main.jsbundle.map --app Company/AppNameiOS --deployment Staging